PaulBryden/hdl_ldpc_encoder/README.md

 **Output**
 done - A signal which is high only when encoding has been completed (width: 1)
-output - The encoded codeword  (width: m, where m = codeword size)
+data_output - The encoded codeword  (width: m, where m = codeword size)

 ***